PS4 vs. PS4 Slim vs. PS4 Pro: Which should you buy?

 PlayStation VR performance is something altogether different.

 PlayStation VR performance is something altogether different.
-PlayStation 4 Pro was built to better support PlayStation VR (You know, Project Morpheus and PlayStation Neo kinda go together and all that) but even here the differences is subtle.
+PlayStation 4 Pro was built to better support PlayStation VR (You know, Project Morpheus and PlayStation Neo kinda go together and all that) but even here the differences will be subtle at first.
+Games available now look slightly better on the Pro, but game developers over time will use that added power to create more compelling VR experiences and that’s going to be a much bigger deal.

 Which should I buy?